Redocly/redocly-cli/docs/guides/replace-servers-url.md

 ## Create a demo specification file

 In this step, create an OpenAPI specification file.
-You will later use decorators to replace the server defined in this file.

 1. Create a new directory and name it `replace-servers-demo`.